weeld-org/weeld-core/README.md

 ## ⚖️ License

-MIT License — free to use, modify, and distribute.
+Apache License 2.0 — free to use, modify, and distribute under the terms of the Apache-2.0 license.
 Paid or proprietary plugins can coexist on top of the open-source core.

+See: LICENSE-2.0

 ---